Yuri Shymko: Politics

 Shymko ran for the Ontario legislature in the 1971 provincial election, as a candidate for the Ontario Progressive Conservative Party, in the riding of High Park.
 He was defeated by New Democrat Party incumbent Morton Shulman by 7,281 votes.
-In the 1975 election he ran again in the same riding against NDP candidate Ed Ziemba. he was defeated by 1,773 votes.
+In the 1975 election, he ran again in the same riding against NDP candidate Ed Ziemba.
+He was defeated by a margin of 1,773 votes.

 In 1978, Shymko was elected to the House of Commons of Canada in a by-election held on October 16, 1978, defeating future cabinet minister Art Eggleton by 1,038 votes in Parkdale.
 He served for seven months as a member of the official opposition acting as the Human Rights critic.
 For the 1979 federal election, his riding was redistributed into the newly formed Parkdale—High Park electoral district.
-On May 22, 1979, following a highly contested race, and an electoral re-count, he lost to Liberal Jesse Flis by 74 votes.
+On May 22, 1979, following a highly contested race, and an electoral recount, he lost to Liberal Jesse Flis by 74 votes.

-With the backing of the Canadian Government, he personally launched a historic initiative before the United Nations for the peaceful dissolution of the Soviet Union.
+With the backing of the Canadian Government, he launched a historic initiative before the United Nations for the peaceful dissolution of the Soviet Union.
 On November 21, 1978, he presented to the President of the UN General Assembly and its member missions a Memorandum on the Decolonization of the USSR which he coordinated on behalf of the Baltic, Belarusian, and Ukrainian World Congresses.

 In the 1981 provincial election, Shymko defeated Ed Ziemba by 2,680 votes.
 For the next four years, he served in the legislature as a backbench supporter of the Bill Davis and Frank Miller administrations.

 Shymko was appointed Parliamentary Assistant to the Minister of Community Services.
 He also chaired the standing committee on Social Development which published a report on violence against women.
 He also sponsored several Private Member's Bills.
 In 1986, through a PMB, he was successful in having Stalin Township in Northern Ontario renamed as Hansen Township in honour of paralympian athlete Rick Hansen.

-The Progressive Conservatives were reduced to a minority government in the 1985 election, and were defeated in the legislature in June 1985.
+The Progressive Conservatives were reduced to a minority government in the 1985 election and were defeated in the legislature in June 1985.
 Shymko retained his seat, defeating NDP candidate Elaine Ziemba by 401 votes.
 After initially supporting Grossman, he endorsed Alan Pope for the party leadership in late 1985.

 He lost to Liberal David Fleet by 814 votes in the 1987 election.